raghur/easyblogger/README.md

     easyblogger --blogid 7642453 get -p 3728334747597998671
     ```

+4. Get a specific post by its url

+    ``` {.sourceCode .bash}
+    # get a specific post by url
+    easyblogger --blogid 7642453 get -u https://blog.rraghur.in/2015/06/js-development-2015.html
+    ```

-4. Control which fields are printed out.
+5. Control which fields are printed out.

     ``` {.sourceCode .bash}
     # output field control